eclipse-sensinact/org.eclipse.sensinact.gateway/docs/northbound/SensorthingsMqttAccess.md

 # Eclipse sensiNact SensorThings MQTT access

  The OGC SensorThings 1.1 specification defines a data model and MQTT interface for accessing data from sensor devices.
-Eclipse sensiNact includes a northbound adapter which translates from the sensiNact [core data model](../core/DataModel.md) event notifications to the SensorThings API MQTT notifications.
+Eclipse sensiNact includes a northbound adapter which translates from the sensiNact [core model](../core/CoreModel.md) event notifications to the SensorThings API MQTT notifications.
 The implementation uses [Moquette](https://github.com/moquette-io/moquette) as an MQTT broker.

 ## Bundles